 The art of making music we both honor and try to live true to.
 And I think when we see each other, we see us each trying to do the best we can.
 We try to be good at what we do, but not at the expense of our soul.
 We try to be true to our art form and true to ourselves.
 The friendship is something beyond that.
 Because a lot of bands come together and they form business friendships or friendships because of the band.
 And then later on maybe they have difficulties.
 Jorma and I, I don’t think we’ve ever had an argument.

 We stopped playing for a couple years together just because I think we needed a break.
 But you know, Jorma says, “We never really broke up.
 We’ve always gotten along because we’ve never had a band meeting.”
 The reference points go back to our childhood, just being teenagers growing up and visiting each other’s family and all that.
 And I think that gives you a perspective that isn’t just oriented around the band that you’ve put together and the business aspect to it all.
 When we go on stage, we really try to play the best we can every single night.
 It’s not about the night before, it’s about that night and the night coming up.

-I can tell in your collective stage presence that you have that kind of relationship, where you both can read the other’s mind yet can still be surprised and entertained with one another.
+It seems in your collective stage presence that you have the kind of relationship where you both can read the other’s mind yet can still be surprised and entertained with one another.

-It’s never that way.
-The object of playing well together is not about predicting what the other person is going to do.
-It’s about listening to what each other is doing in the present and reacting to it.
+The object of playing well together is not about predicting what the other person is going to do; it’s about listening to what each other is doing in the present and reacting to it.
 That’s what keeps you so alert and in the moment of the music, I think.

 And you guys just don’t get tired of each other.